Star high school athlete rallies community together for a charity hockey event to help local family with son battling leukemia.

 It wasn’t long before he found out Chase—a junior kindergarten student at his school in Oak Lake, Manitoba—had leukemia. “[His family] would have to drive three hours away to Winnipeg just for an appointment.”
 Only 15 years old himself, Jeremy remembers finding it hard to imagine what living through that hardship would be like.

-Wanting to help Chase overcome the obstacle before him, he decided to take action.
+Wanting to help Chase overcome the obstacle before him, he went to his school’s expert change-makers—the WE Club—to seek advice on how to start a fundraiser.
 As he explains, “I thought I could raise money for medical costs to make his family’s journey a little easier.”

-Supporting others is something Jeremy has learned from team sports.
-A dedicated athlete known for his excellent sportsmanship, peers and educators around the school look to him as a dependent source of team spirit.
+Outside of his foray into fundraising, Jeremy is an old hand at supporting others—something he’s learned from playing team sports.
+A dedicated athlete, known for his excellent sportsmanship, peers and educators around his school look to him as a dependent source of team spirit.
 According to Brenda Masson, Oak Lake’s school administrator, “coaches who’ve worked with Jeremy say he’s a positive leader,” noting how he “boosts team morale by encouraging teammates.”

 Speaking from his own experience playing sports, Jeremy points to the way a team mentality helps build leadership skills—skills athletes can use beyond the game.
 “When the team’s down, you need to be able to collectively bring everybody back up.”
-And as he says, this not only means pumping up teammates, it means speaking up when something is wrong and listening when someone does speak.
+As he explains, this not only means pumping up teammates, it means speaking up when something is wrong and listening when others speak.
 “Every voice needs to be heard on and off the field.”

 While the teen plays multiple sports, hockey has always been a favourite.
 So, when it came time to plan his fundraiser for Chase, he decided to drive action through his pastime of choice.
 “It’s just fun, and everybody likes fun, so I thought I’d pair it with raising money.”